 - Improve your online reputation

-There are many challenges that you may face while going to colleges, academics, budgeting finances, moving away from family and friends, and more..
+There are many challenges that you may face while going to college, academics, budgeting finances, moving away from family and friends, and more..
 But if you’re determined and put in a lot of effort, you’ll be one step closer to getting into the college of your dreams.

 Remember that you can go at your own pace to reduce the pressure and these tips will surely help you to get admission.